 RESIDENCY REQUIREMENT WAIVED

-Candidates must meet the requirements of one of the following groups on or before the date of the written test.
+Candidates must meet the following requirement on or before the date of the written test.

-a) Graduation from a regionally accredited or New York State registered four year college or university with a Bachelor’s Degree in Graphic Information Systems or a related field; or
+a) Graduation from a regionally accredited or New York State registered four year college or university with a Bachelor’s Degree which includes at least (15) credit hours in computer science courses and five (5) years of experience in the design, development and implementation of microcomputers; or

-b) Graduation from a regionally accredited or New York State registered two year college or university with an Associate’s Degree in Graphic Information Systems or a related field and two (2) years of experience in utilizing geographic information systems (GIS) or related mapping; or
+b) Graduation from a regionally accredited or New York State registered two year college or university with an Associate’s Degree which includes at least (15) credit hours in computer science courses and seven (7) years of experience as described in (A); or

-c) An equivalent combination of education/training and experience as defined by the limits of (A) and (B).
+d) An equivalent combination of education/training and experience as defined by the limits of (A) through (C).

 RATED EVALUATION OF TRAINING AND EXPERIENCE: